f3rm/f3rm/README.md

 ### Installation

 **Note:** this repo requires an NVIDIA GPU with CUDA 11.7+ for NeRF and feature field distillation.
+We tested our implementation on a RTX3090 with 24GB of VRAM.

 ```bash
 # Clone the repo